How to Plant, Grow and Care For Tulips

 Temperature is a major factor in determining the proper time to plant tulips, and it will vary from zone to zone.
 As a general rule, bulbs should be installed in late fall, but not recommended in the spring.
 You want to avoid the risk of a heat wave, but plant before the ground freezes.

 Plan to plant when temperatures are consistently below 60 degrees, about 6-8 weeks before a hard freeze is expected in your region.
 This will give them enough time to grow some roots before entering dormancy but not enough to stimulate premature shoot growth.
+You can plant them later if you plant to grow tulips in pots.

 Bulbs must be greater than 2.5 inches in circumference in order to flower, so discard any that are not at least 3 inches around to be safe.
 You can refer to your nursery’s variety-specific growing instructions for precise depth and spacing, but generally speaking, tulips should be planted 5-6 inches below soil level at a distance of about 4-6 inches apart.